Ayt1da/Ayt1da/README.md

 ### Hey there, I'm Aditya 👋

 ## About Me:
-- 😃 Love learning new things!
+- Autodidact
-- 🧐 love solving problems and being creative!
+- Solving problems and being creative!
-- 🎮 Like playing games and chess
+- Technology and CS

 ### Find me at: